Customizing GitHub Actions

 workflow_call:

-# cargo-dist exposes the plan from the plan step, as a JSON string,
+# dist exposes the plan from the plan step, as a JSON string,

 # to your job if it needs it